Source code for anyplotlib.figure._figure

 """Create and return a floating inset axes.

-The inset overlays the figure at the specified corner.
-Call
+The inset overlays the figure at the specified corner (default) or at

 inset = fig.add_inset(0.3, 0.25, corner="top-right", title="Zoom")